Startups made easy. Sorted.

 We’ve written this article on QSBS for investors which you can share with any current or potential investors.
 It covers the benefits of QSBS and what they should do to qualify.

 I didn’t initially set up my company as a C corporation.
-Can I still issue QSBS?
+Can I still benefit from QSBS?

 Can QSBS be held by a company or does it have to be held by an individual?